 Federal air quality laws and DOE regulations that govern the release of airborne radioactive material include 40 CFR 61 Subpart H: National Emission Standards for Hazardous Air Pollutants (NESHAPs)-part of the Clean Air Act (CAA), and DOE Order 458.1 Chg 2, Radiation Protection of the Public and the Environment.
-Under NESHAPs Subpart H, facilities that have the potential to deliver an annual radiation dose of greater than 0.1 mrem (1 μSv) to a member of the public must be continuously monitored for emissions.
+Under NESHAPs Subpart H, facilities that have the potential to deliver an annual radiation dose of greater than 0.1 mrem $(1 \mu Sv)$ to a member of the public must be continuously monitored for emissions.
 Facilities capable of delivering radiation doses below that limit require periodic, confirmatory monitoring.
 BNL has one facility that is continuously monitored with an in-line detection system, the Brookhaven Linac Isotope Producer (BLIP).
-Periodic monitoring was conducted at one active facility, the Target Processing Laboratory (TPL), and two inactive facilities, the High Flux Beam Reactor (HFBR) and the Brookhaven Graphite Research Reactor (BGRR) in 2011.
-Figure 4-1 indicates the locations of these monitored facilities, and Table 4-1 presents the airborne release data from each of these facilities during 2011.
+Periodic monitoring was conducted at one active facility, the Target Processing Laboratory (TPL), and two inactive facilities, the High Flux Beam Reactor (HFBR) and the Brookhaven Graphite Research Reactor (BGRR) in 2012.
+Figure 4-1 indicates the locations of these monitored facilities, and Table 4-1 presents the airborne release data from each of these facilities during 2012.
 Annual emissions from monitored facilities are discussed in the following sections of this chapter.
-Also discussed is a fourth inactive facility, the Evaporator Facility, which was periodically monitored in past years.
 The associated radiation dose estimates are presented in Chapter 8, Table 8-4.